vickyguptaa7/react-native/readme.md

-For tailwindcss use nativewind see the docs
+For tailwindcss version 3.3.2 only use nativewind see the docs

 For form validation use yup